-Adrian has been a board member of SME Wholesale Finance Ltd since spring 2006.
+Adrian has been a board member of Funding London since spring 2006.

 Prior to that Adrian worked in various international marketing and general management positions for Heinz.
 This included a spell as VP responsible for the launch and development of Weight Watchers food products in continental Europe.
 Adrian was also Managing Director of the Weight Watchers subsidiary in Germany, which was turned around from loss to profit, and Marketing Manager of the Heinz subsidiary in Venezuela.

-Adrian sits as non-executive director on boards of commercial and not-for-profit operations.
+Adrian sits as a non-executive director on boards of commercial and not-for-profit operations.

 He possesses an economics degree from London University and an MBA from Bradford Management School and is a fluent speaker of three European languages.